zilinissleepin/freqtrade/docs/advanced-setup.md

 On many systems `syslog` (`rsyslog`) fetches data from `journald` (and vice versa), so both `--logfile syslog` or `--logfile journald` can be used and the messages be viewed with both `journalctl` and a syslog viewer utility.
 You can combine this in any way which suites you better.

 ???
-Info "Deprecated - command line option"
+Info "Deprecated - configure journald via command line"
     To send Freqtrade log messages to `journald` system service use the `--logfile` command line option with the value in the following format:

     `--logfile journald` -- send log messages to `journald`.